tectiv3/lsp-client/README.md

 ## Authentication

+The server now supports automatic GitHub Copilot authentication during startup with a terminal-based flow.

+### Automatic Terminal Authentication

+When the server starts, it automatically:
+1. Checks if Copilot is already authenticated
+2. If not authenticated, starts an interactive terminal login flow
+3. Displays a user code and opens GitHub in your browser
+4. Waits for you to complete authentication
+5. Verifies the authentication was successful

+The authentication happens automatically when you start the server - no additional setup required!

+**Features:**
+- Automatic browser opening (cross-platform)
+- User-friendly terminal interface with colored output
+- Retry mechanism (up to 3 attempts)
+- Graceful fallback if authentication fails

+### Manual API Authentication

-The server supports GitHub Copilot authentication through the following endpoints:
+The server also supports GitHub Copilot authentication through the following API endpoints:

 ### Authentication Flow